 5. Watch the National Memorial Day Concert

 The concert is broadcast every year on the eve of Memorial Day.
-This year, it will be broadcast on Sunday, May 24, from 8 – 9:30 p.m.
-ET on PBS.
+This year, it will be broadcast on Sunday, May 29, from 8:30 to 10 p.m.
+CST and on May 30th at 12:30 p.m. on PBS.
 In addition to music, the event features documentary footage and readings that honor all our people in uniform and their families.

 6. Write a letter